sematext/docs/docs/logagent/output-elasticsearch.md

 Each Elasticsearch output might have a list of indices followed by a list of regular expressions matching the log source (e.g. file name of the log file).

-The following example ships logs from wireless devices and authentication log to a local Elasticsearch server and other server logs to multiple Logsene applications.
+The following example ships logs from wireless devices and authentication log to a local Elasticsearch server and other server logs to multiple Sematext Logs Apps.

 ```yaml
 input: